Samplix-ApS/Downstream_bioinformatics_tools/viewing_bam_files_ind_IGV/README.md

 </p>

 ### <a name="rename_chromo"></a>Rename chromosomes in annotation file
 If the names of the primary assembly/chromosomes have been changed in the reference sequence, it is necessary to also change the names in the annotation file.
+See [**docker script**](https://github.com/Samplix-ApS/Bioinformatics_tools/tree/main/docker_script#bash_docker) on how to enter docker bash.

 Use the following command:
 ```